bosskabouter/volatalk/README.md

 Peer IDs are shared between users in 'copy-and-paste' invites.
 The application includes a QR generator and reader to facilitate the exchange of trusted invites.

-The private key is stored in a Dexie encrypted IndexedDB.

 ### VolaTALK Client

 A Progressive Web App as reference of the VolaTALK protocol, bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) using the `pwa-starter` template.